NightLancer/PixivPreview/README.md

 ■ The names of the authors(users) you are already subscribed to are highlighted with green.
 <img src=http://i.prntscr.com/xa2ErFzkQOGLloz9kAHRZQ.png><br>

 Settings menu is available by the clicking on "Related services" icon, that is located in right top corner of site page.
-Settings are saved and immediately applied after menu is closed by the second click on "Related services" button.
+Settings are saved and immediately applied after menu is closed by the clicking on any other space.
 <img src=http://i.prntscr.com/22_SOQ3kQBSj_IW-uvvVnw.png><br>

 Preferences:<br>